DarekDGB/Sentinel-AI-v2/README.md

 signals.

-Its purpose is to help node operators and developers gain deeper visibility into:

--   node health\
+Its purpose is to help node operators and developers gain deeper visibility into: - node health\
 - mempool behaviour\
 - chain stability\
 - reorg patterns\
 - oracle / price-feed deviations\
 - anomaly trends over time

-All cryptographic upgrades and consensus decisions remain the responsibility of the DigiByte Core (C++).\
+All cryptographic upgrades and consensus decisions remain the responsibility of DigiByte Core (C++).\
 Sentinel AI v2 only **reads, analyses, and reports**.

 ------------------------------------------------------------------------